Is Your Life Designed To Support Wellness?

 Do we feel inner calm and peace that supports and promotes our utmost quality of life?

-Being spiritually unwell means that no matter what we do, or where we go, or who we are with, our happiness, our wellness is only temporary.
+Being spiritually unwell means that no matter what we do, or where we go, or who we are with, our happiness, our wellbeing is only temporary.

 Eventually we always fall back into some form of despair or confusion, or suffering: like having a splinter in our minds that inevitably, always returns back to hurt.